Peel and Stick Wallpaper Ideas

 Peel and stick wallpaper can transform a room or a piece of furniture almost instantly.
 You can install peel and stick wallpaper in minutes.
 It can be removed just as easily, without damaging the surface beneath.

 This interior design option is great for renters or anyone who wants to refresh their home with a new look.
 Best of all, peel and stick wallpaper can be applied to a variety of surfaces, so you can decorate more than just your walls.
-This guide will show you a variety of peel and stick wallpaper ideas for inspiration.
+Read on to get inspired by a variety of peel and stick wallpaper ideas.

 Table of Contents